Integrable discretization of recursion operators and unified bilinear forms to soliton hierarchies: Introduction

+The main objective of this paper is to address the challenge of discretizing the recursion operator of a given continuous integrable equation while simultaneously ensuring that the discretized equation maintains its integrable nature.
+This entails transforming the continuous recursion operator into a discrete version that serves as the recursion operator for the discrete equation.
+To achieve this goal, we will begin by revisiting pertinent background information and contextual elements related to this subject.

+Although not rigorously proven, it is widely accepted that a fully integrable evolutionary equation is inherently part of a set of equations that commute, forming a family or hierarchy.
+Each member within this hierarchy is also fully integrable.
+The equations within a hierarchy exhibit several shared integrable characteristics.
+For instance, they possess a common spectral problem, and their solutions share analogous structures.
+From a computational perspective, simplifying the representation of the entire integrable hierarchy is necessary, as higher-order members of the hierarchy often become unwieldy in their expression.

+Within the existing literature, there are at least two methods available for achieving this simplification, thereby facilitating the study of the properties inherent in the complete integrable hierarchy.

-One method is to write the equations of a hierarchy into a unified bilinear form by Hirota's bilinear derivatives\cite{hirota71}.
-Bilinear form of soliton equation was introduced by Hirota for constructing multi-soliton solutions\cite{hirota71,hirota721,hirota722,hirota73}.
-The method to derive soliton solutions is very effective and we call it Hirota's direct method.
-By introducing a suitable dependent variable transformation and an infinite number of variables $x=t_1, t_2, t_3, \cdots$, equations of the same hierarchy can be transformed into a unified bilinear form.
-It should be noted that the unified bilinear form for the AKNS hierarchy was first obtained by Newell \cite{Newell}.
-In 1980's, Sato school gave out bilinear KP, BKP hierarchies and their corresponding $\tau$ function solutions by Kac-Moody algebraic representation which turned out to be a great progress\cite{SA,DKJM,JM}.
-Bilinear equations of KdV, mKdV hierarchies were also obtained by elementary method in \cite{Ma1,Ma2,Ma3,Ma4}.
+One approach involves expressing the equations within a hierarchy in a consolidated bilinear form utilizing Hirota's bilinear derivatives \cite{hirota71}.
+Hirota's bilinear form was initially introduced for constructing multi-soliton solutions \cite{hirota71,hirota721,hirota722,hirota73}.
+This technique, known as Hirota's direct method, proves highly effective for deriving soliton solutions.
+By employing an appropriate transformation of dependent variables and introducing an infinite set of variables ($x=t_1, t_2, t_3, \ldots$), equations from the same hierarchy can be reformulated into a unified bilinear form.
+It's important to acknowledge that the unified bilinear form for the AKNS hierarchy was initially derived by Newell \cite{Newell}.
+During the 1980s, the Sato school made significant strides by establishing bilinear KP and BKP hierarchies, alongside their corresponding solutions through the $\tau$ function, using the Kac-Moody algebraic representation \cite{SA,DKJM,JM}.
+This breakthrough marked substantial progress.
+Additionally, bilinear equations for the KdV and mKdV hierarchies were obtained through elementary methods in \cite{Ma1,Ma2,Ma3,Ma4}.
+The unified explicit expression holds significant advantages.
+For instance, in \cite{Hu1}, the corresponding B\"acklund transformations and nonlinear superposition methods for the KdV and mKdV hierarchies were derived from the concise unified expression.
+Similarly, in \cite{Hu2}, rational solutions for the classical Boussinesq hierarchy were obtained based on its unified bilinear form.